A three-dimensional polarization-insensitive grating coupler tailored for 3D nanoprinting: Method

 for binarization.
 Here, $\alpha$ represents the center of the approximation, while $\beta$ defines the steepness of the function, corresponding to the degree of binarization.
 We choose $\alpha=0.5$ for all simulations.
 We refer to the filtered and binarized density as $\hat{\rho} = \hat{\rho}(\rho)$, which are then mapped to the relative permittivity $\varepsilon(\hat{\rho}) \in [1, n_\text{structure}^2]$.
 The thermal conductivity $\kappa(\rho) \in [10^{-5}, 1]$ is calculated directly from the density.

 To balance the contributions of our sub-objectives, we use the softplus function

 which is a differentiable approximation of a ramp function \cite{schubert2022inverse}.
 For negative values of $x$, the softplus function converges to $0$, allowing us to reduce the contributions from the heat sub-objectives once $x=0$ has been crossed.
-We also choose $\tau$ in a way that we stop optimizing for connectivity after a certain degree of connectivity is reached.
+We also choose $\tau$ so that we stop optimizing for connectivity once a certain level of connectivity is reached.
 The choice of the numerical value $\tau$ can be done by choosing a desired initial value $\mathcal{L}_\text{material/void}$ and deriving $\tau$ off of an initial heat simulation.
 Finally, we can formulate our optimization problem as

 where $v_\text{ph}$ is the speed of light in the medium, $\mathbf{E}(t)$ is the electric field in time domain, $u(x, y, z)$ is the heat of the system, $\kappa_m$ the heat conductivity of the material, and $\kappa_v$ is the heat conductivity of the void.